Prophecy Proves the Bible

 2) Prophecies about the Lord Jesus – the Messiah.

 Many of the prophecies have already come true -- proving the accuracy of the Bible.

-God told the Israelis that He would save the world through Israel and that they would be His witnesses to the world.
+God tells the Israelis that He will save the world through Israel and they will be His witnesses to the world.

 “You are My witnesses,” says the Lord,

 That you may know and believe Me, …“

 And besides Me there is no saviour.

 … Therefore you are My witnesses,”